top of page

 Head Varsity Boys Coach

 Zayln is a graduate of Rowan University and earned his law degree from the University of Miami.
-His own rowing career includes St. Augustine Prep Rowing, La Salle University Rowing, Oakcrest High Rowing, and Miami Beach Rowing Club.
+He learned to row at St. Augustine Prep (New Jersey), then continued at La Salle University (Philadelphia).

 Coach Dillon Montgomry